Snow College

 Is It Hard to Get Into Snow College?
 Acceptance Rate & Requirements

 Based in Ephraim, Utah, Snow College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 45%.
+The graduation rate is roughly 45%.

 Can I Afford It?